 at a time during which there was little

-romance left in America.
+surface-level romance lin America.
 Bohemian

-America has never been a particularly
+America had never been a particularly

 well-populated locale, but we set up